Pelham Bay Park: Split Rock

 The boulder is of enough historic importance that in the 1950s, Theodore Kazimiroff of the Bronx Historical Society convinced officials to move the planned Interstate 95 (New England Thruway) a few feet north to save Split Rock from being dynamited.

 Treaty Oak

 Treaty Oak (40.871°N 73.804°W) is located on the Pell estate near the Bartow-Pell Mansion.
-It was said that under this oak tree, a treaty was signed between Thomas Pell and Siwanoy Chief Wampage, selling Pell all land east of the Bronx River in what was then Westchester.
+A treaty was reportedly signed under this oak tree in 1654 between Siwanoy Chief Wampage and colonist Thomas Pell, in which Pell purchased all land east of the Bronx River in what was then Westchester County, New York.
 The Society of the Daughters of the Revolution erected a protective fence and a plaque near the tree, but it was destroyed by lightning in 1906 and toppled in a storm in March 1909.
 Parts of the original tree were donated to museums and historical societies.

 A replacement tree was planted in 1915, and the current tree at the location is an elm.